Ligaments are strong, flexible tissues that attach your bones to one another. They keep your joints stable and help them move in the right ways.

 When to Call the Doctor

-You should call your health care provider if you notice any of the following:
+You should contact your provider if you notice any of the following:

 - You cannot walk, or walking is very painful.